 Specialty chemicals (or special chemicals)

-Based on a mixture of different chemicals, specialty chemicals are designed and manufactured to be applied in certain applications.
-The formulation of specialty chemicals is the result of scientific research conducted by manufacturing companies so that each formulation and related properties are unique.
-For this reason, specialty chemicals have different properties from commodity chemicals.
+Based on a mixture of different chemicals, this products are designed and manufactured to be applied in certain applications.
+The formulation of this products is the result of scientific research conducted by manufacturing companies so that each formulation and related properties are unique.
+For this reason, the products have different properties from commodity chemicals.
 The difference is that you will not easily rediscover its chemical structure and exchange two different specialties produced by two different suppliers.
 Examples of specialty chemical applications are the pharmaceutical and agricultural industries.
 They are produced by batch factories and generally have higher costs compared to commodity chemicals.

 As commodity chemicals, they are chemicals that are characterized by their chemical structure, but in contrast to commodity chemicals, these fine chemicals are produced in small quantities.
-The fine chemicals can be used as components in the formulation of specialty chemicals.
-For example, the active ingredient of pharmaceutical drugs is fine chemicals, but pharmaceutical drugs are specialty chemicals.
+The fine chemicals can be used as components in the formulation.
+For example, the active ingredient of pharmaceutical drugs is fine chemicals, but pharmaceutical drugs are one of these products.
 Examples of fine chemical applications are the pharmaceutical, agriculture, photographic chemicals, and electronic chemicals industries.
-Like specialty chemicals, they are also produced by batch factories and generally have a relatively high cost.
+Like they are also produced by batch factories and generally have a relatively high cost.

 Sold based on customer needs